-Even for those who have a financial cushion, the pressure of forthcoming bills and costs while not generating their usual income can be very stressful and make it hard to stay objective.
-We work with our clients to breakdown their costs and budgets into priorities so they know immediately where they can save money on a monthly basis should they come into a cash flow crisis.
+Even for those who have a financial cushion, the pressure of forthcoming bills and costs while not generating expected income can be very stressful and make it hard to stay objective.
+We work with our clients to break down their costs and budgets into priorities.
+This allows them to know immediately where they can save money on a monthly basis should they face a cash flow crisis.
 By breaking down your monthly cash flow into must-haves, preferred and discretionary costs, you will generally be able to adjust your costs substantially.
-You may also be able to notify some of your creditors of your job loss and in doing so have them abate your payments for a short period of time.
+You may also be able to notify your creditors of your job loss and have them abate your payments for a short period of time.

 Finally, what should you do with my company-sponsored retirement plan?
 Hopefully, you will not need to access these funds to bridge the gap between jobs.
-If you are younger than 59 1/2 years old, the Internal Revenue Service (IRS) will assess a 10% penalty plus ordinary income taxes on any monies that are distributed.
-If you are older than 59 1/12 years old, then distributions would be taxable as ordinary income without the 10% early withdrawal penalty.
+If you are younger than 59 1/2 years old, the Internal Revenue Service (IRS) will assess a 10% penalty, plus ordinary income taxes on any monies that are distributed.
+If you are older than 59 1/12 years old, distributions will be taxable as ordinary income, without the 10% early withdrawal penalty.
 This is where a financial professional can help with guiding you through any distribution process you may choose.

-Changing jobs is not an easy life event.
-There are many things to consider if and when this happens.
-Most people will change jobs at least once in their lifetime but may often happen several times as well based upon ones industry, job type or special skills that one might possess.
-Hiring a professional to help you can during this transition can take a lot of the stress out of the financial decisions that need to be made.
+There are many things to consider when changing jobs.
+Many people will change jobs at least once in their lifetime.
+Job change frequency can vary based on industry and job type.
+Hiring a professional to help you during this transition can help you stay objective and take the stress out of the financial decisions that need to be made.

 Questions to Consider:

-- If you have steady work today, are you setting up an emergency funds account to protect you in case of a sudden loss of income?
+- Have you set up an emergency fund to protect you in case of a sudden loss of income?

-- Do you carry short and long-term disability insurance to protect you in case you should be unable to work for unexpected health reasons?
+- Are you protected by short and long-term disability insurance in case you should be unable to work for unexpected health reasons?

 - What are your options for continuation of health insurance coverage?
 Did you receive the COBRA options from your previous employer?

-- Do you have all the information on how to access and potentially rollover your previous employer-sponsored retirement plan?
+- Do you have all the information explaining how to access and potentially rollover your previous employer-sponsored retirement plan?

-- Are you working with an objective third party to help you sort through key decisions in this transition?
+- Are you working with an objective third party to help you sort through key decisions during this transition?